shauryashaurya/ML_Intro/readme.md

 ![A Mindmap of the algorithms](images/MachineLearningAlgorithms.png) (source: https://machinelearningmastery.com/)

+## Common Problems we try to solve

+- **Binary Classification**: put an example into one of 2 available classes, for e.g. Object of Type A or B, Student is proficient or not, Yes or Not
+- **Multi-class Classification**: put an example into one of many available classes, for e.g. each 'digit' in a set of handwritten numbers can be a class, now we need to predict which of the images belong to which class (and hence represents which number)
+- **Prediction or Regression**: Try and predict a value
+- **Ranking**: Rank courses, movies, web pages in order of relevance
+- ...others
+When we break machine learning problems this way, we give ourselves a method for measuring the errors.

 ## How this works:
 Each bit addressed below will have two or three Jupyter Notebooks associated with them:
 1. An empty workbook, where you can add your code.